 Territories Module: Set targets against a region or market segment.
 For example, when you use territory composition data, such as potential, to ensure targets are realistic.

 Products Module: Set targets against product lines or SKUs.
-For example, if you introduce a new SKU and you want to give a specific target for.
+For example, if you introduce a new SKU and you want to give a specific target for it.

 Defining targets